Amid college football’s starts and stops is one central question: Can it finish?

 Administrators around the country, who have grown pretty much unshockable in dealing with all possibilities since pretty much springtime, have grown realistic as well.

 “I think there’s no more jolts, per se,” Arkansas Athletic Director Hunter Yurachek said in a telephone interview, by which he meant that when everything is a jolt, nothing is a jolt.
-The Razorbacks actually will play Saturday — at Florida, but without their head coach, Sam Pittman, who tested positive.
+The Razorbacks actually will play Saturday — at Florida — but without their coach, Sam Pittman, who tested positive.

 “We haven’t lost any conference games yet; we’ve had to reschedule,” American Athletic Conference Commissioner Mike Aresco said in a telephone interview.
 “But, you know, we’re running out of real estate.
-It’s late in the year now, we’ve done reasonably well, probably better than we expected, but it’s getting late in the year.”
-Even for a conference which has seen a lighter brunt — two conference games pushed to December, two Navy games still to be determined — “I don’t take anything for granted, and the last thing we could be is smug about anything.”
+It’s late in the year now; we’ve done reasonably well — probably better than we expected — but it’s getting late in the year.”
+Even for a conference that has seen a lighter brunt — two conference games pushed to December, two Navy games still to be determined — “I don’t take anything for granted, and the last thing we could be is smug about anything.”
 Administrators have known for a while, he said, that some teams might not finish.

 “We keep waiting to see the light at the end of the tunnel,” Yurachek said, “and every time you think you see it, you kind of start going back up the hill, and that’s where we are right now.”
-He said the athletic directors “kind of wrap our arms around each other” in meetings on video — and he speaks from an athletic department that has held 40 sporting events in 10 sports this fall, with none postponed or canceled.
+He said the athletic directors “kind of wrap our arms around each other” in meetings on video — and he speaks for an athletic department that has held 40 sporting events in 10 sports this fall, with none postponed or canceled.

-“It’s just time to lead and shut it down,” said Dr. Brian Castrucci, a football fan and the president of the de Beaumont Foundation of Bethesda, Md., a 22-year-old organization that aims to strengthen public health nationwide.
-He added, “I’m a huge ACC fan.
+“It’s just time to lead and shut it down,” said Brian Castrucci, a football fan and the president of the de Beaumont Foundation of Bethesda, Md., a 22-year-old organization that aims to strengthen public health nationwide.
+He added: “I’m a huge ACC fan.
 I’m a huge N.C.
 State fan.
 I love the sport.
-I understand the challenges with brain injuries and I get all the struggle with that.
+I understand the challenges with brain injuries, and I get all the struggle with that.
 This is just a bad idea.”

 Will the season make it?

 “I think we will,” Aresco said.
-“I think we’ll be able to finish.
-I’m cautiously optimistic,” while “definitely on edge” looking around.
+“We’ll be able to finish.
+I’m cautiously optimistic” while “definitely on edge” looking around.

 He daydreams: “If Nick Saban shut down the program [for the season], that would be amazing.
 That’s the game-changer we need.”